 Pleasant Prairie Rec Plex

 9900 Terwall Terrace, Pleasant Prairie, WI 53158

-Fitter & Faster is returning to Pleasant Prairie, WI for three, 2-day camps in 2022!
+Fitter & Faster is returning to Pleasant Prairie, WI for two, 2-day camps in 2022!
 SAVE when you purchase a camp “Bundle” based on your swimmer’s age group!

 Comprehensive Backstroke Racing Camp – September 17 & 18, 2022